 The degree to which the model of the PSF is a faithful representation of the real PSF must be extremely carefully controlled through a detailed budget breakdown which includes all of the instrumental and calibration effects.
 These must not exceed the additive and multiplicative biases permitted in Table 1.
-Any model PSF can be constructed by the superposition of different component PSFs, added in the right proportion for each point on the focal plane to achieve a high fidelity model of the actual PSF.
-In Euclid we use principal components analysis (PCA) to generate the components.
-PCA is a conservative approach: we have demonstrated that with a PCA to generate the components we can achieve the performance required, and, in future, tailored solutions are expected to perform even better.
+Any model PSF can be constructed by the superposition of different PSF components, added in the right proportion for each point on the focal plane to achieve a high fidelity model of the actual PSF.
+In Euclid we initially considered principal components analysis (PCA) to generate the components.
+PCA is a conservative approach: we have demonstrated that with a PCA to generate the components we can achieve the performance required, and more sophisticated solutions are being developed.
 We then fit the components in a Bayesian sense to the stellar profiles measured in the image to determine the proportions of each component.
-This requires the spectral energy distribution of the stars to be known, and this is available from the combination of VIS and NISP photometry.
+This requires the spectral energy distribution of the stars, and of the galaxies to be known, and this is available from the combination of ground-based, VIS and NISP photometry.
+The uncertainties and biases within this diverse photometric resource will require careful analysis and modelling in order to keep their impact within allocation.